kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 }
 ```

 Validate credentials of the specified `<strategy>` for the user `<userId>`. `result` is true if provided credentials are valid; an error is triggered otherwise.
-The credentials to send depend completely on the authenication plugin and strategy you want to create credentials for.
+This route does not actually create or modify the user credentials.
+The credentials to send depends entirely on the authentication plugin and strategy you want to create credentials for.